tsauvajon/transaction_engine/README.md

 instead simply expecting a stream of something it knows: Transaction.

-In plain English, `input.rs` and `output.rs` both depend types from the `ledger` module, and `ledger` doesn't depend on anything. `main.rs` depends on everything but nothing depends on it.
+In plain English, `input.rs` and `output.rs` both depend types from the `ledger` module, and `ledger` doesn't depend on anything. `main.rs`/`run.rs` depend on everything but nothing depends on them.

 ![Reading and Writing CSV depend on domain entities](./docs/ioc.png)

-### Transactions format
-I didn't consider unexpected amounts (e.g. with a dispute) to be a problem, they would simply be ignored.
-I did this because I thought it wouldn't cause any processing issue, and it seems safe to ignore.

-I considered additional data (e.g. 7 columns instead of 4) to be a problem, because it's hard to tell whether the fields we're reading are the correct ones.

 ### Channels

 Channels make communication between concurrent processes trivial.
 In our case, using channels and multiple threads allows to start processing transactions as soon as the first one is parsed.

+## Assumptions

+### Transactions format
+I didn't consider unexpected amounts (e.g. a dispute with an amount) to be a problem, they're simply ignored.
+I did this because I thought it wouldn't cause any processing issue, and it seems safe to ignore.

+I considered additional data (e.g. 7 columns instead of 4) to be a problem, because it's hard to tell whether the fields we're reading are the correct ones or not.

+### Negative amounts
+When you dispute a transaction but have an available amount lower than the transaction amount, your available amount can become negative.
+I'm making the assumption that this is ok.
+It can be resolved later and put the available amount back on positive.

+When you resolve a dispute and have a lower held amount then the transaction amount, then your held amount can become negative.
+I don't expect this to be possible, so in my implementation I return an error if this happens.

 ## Correctness